Use my coverage

 If you need urgent care, but your life is not in danger, call your primary care provider, your health plan, or the 24-hour nurse’s line.

 You get dental care from a provider who accepts Apple Health fee-for-service.
 See the ProviderOne Find a Provider search tool to find a fee-for-service provider.
 See an overview of the services covered under Apple Health at Dental services.

 How do I get eye exams and eye glasses?

 Eye exams, including tests for refraction and visual fields, may be provided through your health plan.

 - For children 20 years of age and younger - eyeglass frames, lenses, contact lenses, and fitting services are covered by Apple Health fee-for-service.

-- For adults - eyeglass frames, lenses, and contact lenses are not covered by Apple Health, but if you wish to buy them, you can order them through participating optical providers at a discounted prices.
+- For adults - eyeglass frames and lenses are not covered by Apple Health, but if you wish to buy them, you can order them through participating optical providers at a discounted prices.
 Find a list of participating providers.